Mithgol/node-ftp-fileecho-list/README.md

 Here's an example of such a list of FTP-mirrored fileechoes:

 ```
+# This line is an example of a comment.
-# This server's address is fictional.
+# The server's address (given below) is fictional.
 ftp://filemirror.example.org
 aftnbinkd
 aftnged